tmckayus/peak/README.md

 and delete namespaces named for the operators before re-installing and re-creating those namespaces.

+The *-D* flag optionally causes setup.sh to uninstall any specified operators and delete namespaces named for the operators, without reinstalling anything.
+This is a useful cleanup option to leave a system as you found it.
+Be careful, if an operator was already installed before you started, it will be removed!

 ### OPERATOR_FILE

 The operator file contains space-separated tuples, one per line: